15 best tax-friendly countries to retire abroad for US citizens

 Retiring overseas can feel simple when each step is clear and easy to follow, especially for people who hope to live in tax-friendly countries to retire.
 Today, the State Department notes that about 9 million US citizens already live abroad, showing how common this path has become.

 Look at the retirement visa your chosen country offers and check the income thresholds it lists.
-Costa Rica, for example, has a pensionado option that requires a steady pension of at least $1,000 a month.
+Costa Rica, for example, has a Pensionado option that requires proof of a lifetime pension of at least US$1,000 per month. -

 Apply through the official process, keep the health insurance the country requires, and stay connected to US consular guidance, which treats retirement abroad as an important life step with ongoing duties.